mocktomata/mocktomata/README.md

 ## FAQ

+### Nothing happen when I change to save mode

+Check if you have wait for `spec.satisfy()`.

+i.e., you should have `await yourSpec.satisfy(...)` in your test.

+The record will be save once the `satisfy()` call is passed.

+This prevent bad information overriding saved good information.

 ### Using komondor with node-fetch

 `node-fetch` and some other libraries provides more features then just handling simple data structure.